tensorflow/tensorflow/g3doc/Rationale.md

 MLIR supports unregistered operations in generic assembly form.
 MLIR also supports a similar concept for types.
-When parsing, if the dialect for dialect type has not been registered the type is modeled as an 'UnknownType'.
+When parsing, if the dialect for dialect type has not been registered the type is modeled as an 'OpaqueType'.
 This allows for types to be round-tripped without needing to link in the dialect library that defined them.
-No additional information about unknown types, outside of parsing/printing, will be available.
+No additional information about opaque types, outside of parsing/printing, will be available.

 #### Dialect type syntax